 Learn how we created an e-learning app for a Boston educational startup.
 Want a better solution?
 Get a free quote!

 Math Warriors app is a multiplayer real-time 1vs1 game designed to support all ages and all levels.
-The software allows answering math question of different difficulty and enhances mental and cognitive skills.
-The math game is made with React Native and available on Android only.
+The software allows answering math questions of different difficulty and enhances mental and cognitive skills.
+They made the math game with React Native and available on Android only.

-Before working with React Native, Math Warriors team developed numerous hybrid web apps with Cordova and AngularJS.
-When looking for a proper solution for the math app, they were choosing between web and React Native solutions.
-Finally, the developers created an initial prototype in React Native and were impressed with the performance and the small efforts needed.
+Before working with React Native, the Math Warriors team developed many hybrid web apps with Cordova and AngularJS.
+They were deciding between a web or React Native solution for the math app.
+The developers finally created an initial prototype in React Native, showcasing impressive performance and requiring minimal effort.

 ‘The experience revealed that React Native is a game changer and we decided to go with it.
 It was a decision that our team is still very happy with!’

 Maroudas mentioned they encountered some performance issues when developing but usually they could solve the problem.
 Compared to what they tried before, productivity has increased.
 React Native allowed writing less code compared to AngularJS and provided direct access to native behavior.